 Depending on your condition and how you respond to rehab, you may stay in a

 certain phase or move back and forth among the various phases.
 There is no

 set length of time that you must stay in a specific phase.

-Cardiac rehab has four phases.
+Cardiac rehab can have three or four phases.
+The number of phases depends on your program.
 Your doctor will determine

 which phase is best for you to start your program.